-I have learnt to accurately order events that I learnt about from furthest away to most recent.
-I have learnt to draw timelines and placed areas of study on them.
-I have learnt to compare areas of study and identify similarities between them.
-I have learnt to compare areas of study and identified differences between them.
+I have learnt to develop my knowledge of chronology and can place periods of history I have learnt about accurately on a timeline.
+I have learnt to confidently make links between areas of history I have studied in Year 3 and previously, as well as identifying similarities between them.

 Vocabulary:

-I have learnt a range of names and words specific to areas of study I have learnt to and used words and phrases accurately to indicate periods of time e.g. a long time ago, ancient, centuries Questioning:
+I have learnt to use a range of names and words from the areas I have studied in Year 3 as well as remembering a few names and words from previous study.

+I have learnt to use more specific words and phrases to indicate time, talking about decades, centuries, millennium etc.

+I have learnt a few words related to history in general as well as periods of history e.g. empire, parliament, civilisation etc.

+Questioning:

+I have learnt to ask more in-depth questions for my age to develop my understanding.

+I have learnt to answer questions accurately related to the area of study and used sources to justify my answers.

+Knowledge:

-I have learnt to ask simple questions to develop my understanding.
-I have learnt to accurately answer simple questions related to an area of study confidently I have learnt to justify my answers using sources or stories Knowledge: I have learnt to identify key events about the areas I have studied.
-I have started to about how we know about past events.
-I have learnt to identify different representations of h books, visual clips, letters.
-Opportunities for teaching diversity, equality and expanding cultural capital: • A visit to a local museum THE MELSON - Invite a visitor into school such as Mr Egypt - A virtual lesson about Ancient Egypt Comparing and considering their beliefs is and knowledge I may use from other subjects: Geography: I will be able to use my map skills to locate and identify Egypt on a map, including naming the continent and describing the physical properties of the country.
+I have learnt to remember a range of key facts and from areas of study in Year 3.

+I have learnt to identify at least two ways we I have learnt to use at least one type of sou confidently

+Opportunities for teaching diversity, equality and expanding cultural capital:

+- A visit to a local museum

+- Invite a visitor into school such as Mr Egypt

+- A virtual lesson about Ancient Egypt

+- Comparing and considering their belief

+Skills and knowledge I may use from other subjects:

+Geography: I will be able to use my map skills to locate and identify Egypt on a map, including naming the continent and describing the physical properties of the country.

 Maths: To help me work out how long-ago events happened and order them.

 Literacy: I can use my reading and comprehension skills to further my knowledge of ancient civilisations.

 Art: to create a piece of replica art or artefacts from ancient Egypt.

 RE: Use my knowledge of religion to compare beliefs and contrast those to my own.

 D&T: I can use my knowledge of food to compare food and cooking style from Ancient Egypt to now.
 I can use pottery and clay skills to create artefact replicas.

 Music: To take part in improvised performances using replica musical instruments.

 What you will learn by the end of this unit:

 I will learn about where on the world timeline the ancient Egyptian period is.
-I will be able to identify Egypt on a map.
-I will learn about what daily life was like in ancient Egypt.
-I will understand what was important to ancient Egyptians and how they lived.
-I will learn about the importance of the River Nile.
-I will learn about the ritual of mummification and why it was important.
-I will learn about Egyptian Gods and Goddesses, what they look like and the responsibilities they have.
-I will learn about some Egyptian artefacts.
+I will be able to identify Africa and Egypt on a map.

+I will learn in some detail about what daily life was like in ancient Egypt.

+I will understand in some detail what was important to ancient Egyptians and how they lived.

+I will learn about the River Nile and life revolved around it for the ancient Egyptians.

+I will learn about the ritual of mummification, who was mummified and why it was important.

+I will learn about Egyptian Gods and Goddesses, what they look like, the responsibilities they have and why they are important.

+I will learn about Egyptian artefacts.

-I will learn about Tutankhamun and who discovered him I will learn about the Valley of the Kings.
+I will learn about Tutankhamun, who discove him and the significance of that discover

+I will pout the Valley of the K